Papers from this Research Program¶

 1. Current paper (in submission preparation)¶

-Cheap Signals, Costly Proof: Award-Layer Evidence Triage in Cartel Enforcement¶
+Cheap Signals, Costly Proof: The Reach and Limits of Award-Layer Screening in Cartel Enforcement¶

 Authors: Darcio Genicolo-Martins & Paulo Furquim de Azevedo (Insper)